r0bah0lic/website.r0bah0lic.github.io/_pages/groupmembers.md

 Principal Investigator:

 <div style="display: flex; align-items: flex-start; max-width: 800px;">
   <img src="/images/RY_profile.jpeg" alt="Image description" style="width: 200px; height: auto; margin-right: 20px;">
   <div>
     <h3>Your Heading</h3>
     <p>
-      This is the text that appears to the right of the image.
+      This is the text that should appear to the right of the image.
 You can include multiple lines, links, or other elements.
     </p>
   </div>
 </div>

 PhD Students:
 Shenyi Zhang